WilsonCN14/WilsonCN14/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on creating my personal webiste.
-- 🌱 I’m currently learning analysis of algorithms and databases.
+- 🌱 I’m currently learning operating systems and parallel programming.
 - 📫 How to reach me: WilsonCN14@gmail.com

 <!--